Carlos Celdran’s “Walk This Way” Theatrical Tour of Intramuros

 4. I think students should be exposed in trips like these.

 5. HELP HERE!
 I want to know why photography is prohibited in Intramuros?
-Why tourists and photographers, especially enthusiast, need to secure a permit before actually shooting?
+Why does tourists and photographers, especially enthusiast, need to secure a permit before actually shooting?
 Please enlighten me, I really don’t have an idea.

 6. Thank you for reading my blog.
 Enjoy and be safe on your trip.